nirpeled/my-locations/README.md

 ### TODO / WIP

-* Add group by category option for locations
 * Add filter by category option for locations
 * Add show actual map for locations
 * Add mobile vibration on location click